BinkyWong/webtop-developer/README.md

-# Virtual Desktop Webtop Developer Edition
+# Virtual Desktop Webtop Developer DevOps Fully Loaded Edition

 Run Visual Studio Code and Google Chrome in Docker in your browser!